p-ranav/iris/README.md

 Now, for the publisher.
 When managing state, it is cleaner to inherit from `iris::Component` and write a class.

-* Create a class named `NginxLogPublisher` that inherits from iris::Component
+* Create a class named `NginxLogPublisher` that inherits from `iris::Component`
-* Create a publisher by calling `create_publisher` - We have inherited this method.
+* Create a publisher by calling `create_publisher` - We have inherited this method
 * Parse the JSON log file
-* Create a periodic timer using `set_interval` and publish log messages.
+* Create a periodic timer using `set_interval` and publish log messages
-* Call `join()` on the class destructor to join on the task system executor threads.
+* Call `join()` on the class destructor to join on the task system executor threads

 ```cpp
 // publisher